 - Stomach pains

-For those who want to start cleansing, an enema is an ideal place to begin.
+For those who want to start cleansing, an enema may be an ideal place to begin.
 As usual, we would advise that you speak with your functional medicine doctor or practitioner before embarking on something like this since they are well aware of any conditions you may have.

-If you are new to The Body Ecology Diet, you may want to consider starting with a series of colonics or enemas.
+If you’re new to Body Ecology, you may want to consider starting with a series of colonics or enemas.
 This is something not many people are talking about.
 Even among health professionals and gut health experts, people don’t talk about colonics or enemas when they’re talking about gut health.

-But enemas are powerful tools to help us open up our detoxification pathways.
+But enemas can be powerful tools to help us open up our detoxification pathways.1,2

-Before we get into enema-techno, let’s take a look at what you could see disappear with regular home enemas:
+Before we get into enema-techno, let’s take a look at what you may potentially find help for or relief from with regular home enemas:

 - Candida yeast infections